Furby: Furbacca

 In June 2015, a Furby that resembles Chewbacca from Star Wars was released.
 It is similar to the Furby Boom because it can hatch Furblings with the same app and more.

 Fourth generation (2016–2017)

 In 2016, new Furby Connect with color LCD eyes and more expressive movements was released.
 The Furby Connect has a translucent plastic joystick on its head which lights up different colors when toggled and is used to control games played with Furblings in the app.
 Unlike the 2012 Furby and Furby Boom, the Furby Connect does not change personalities.
 It can sing songs that it "learns" from the app.
 It had an app Furby Connect World containing a whole world of Furblings for it to interact with, the app was however removed from mobile app stores in 2021.
-It knew only two languages, English or Russian.
+It knew two languages, English or Russian.